-.Figure 3.
+Figure 3.
 Debt Service Costs (principal repayment and interest costs) to Taxation Revenue

 The City's Financial Sustainability Policy provides direction for debt management to maintain a constant threshold of debt service charges, which include external debt service costs and internal transfers to the Debt Reduction Reserve, at a conservative ratio of total debt services charges to taxation revenue well below the legislated allowable maximum.
-The buffer of transfers to reserves allows for debt service costs to fluctuate without having an impact on property taxes and enables reserves to be built to allow internal borrowing as a lower cost alternative to external borrowing, both indicators of strength of flexibility.
+The buffer of the transfer to reserve allows for debt service costs to fluctuate without having an impact on property taxes and enables the reserve to be built to allow internal borrowing as a lower cost alternative to external borrowing, both indicators of strength of flexibility.